About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 P. Lutz & J. A. Musick, 1996.
 The Biology of Sea Turtles, p 347.

-If ascribing such intricate mechanisms to the work of chance is not the most plausible of interpretations, ascribing to coincidence the multiple re-occurrence of them only compounds the difficulty.
-Even so simple a device as the egg-tooth, the ephemeral spike with which the baby reptile or bird instinctively hacks through the egg, cries out for a design explanation when one considers that it too had to have been stumbled upon more than once.
+If ascribing such intricate mechanisms to the work of chance is not the most plausible of interpretations, ascribing to coincidence the multiple re-occurrence of them compounds the difficulty.
+Even so simple a recurrent device as the egg-tooth, the ephemeral spike with which the baby reptile or bird instinctively hacks through the egg, cries out for a design explanation.

-Amongst the other wonders that came into operation in the course of turtle evolution two more also beg to be mentioned.
+Amongst the other wonders that came into operation in the course of turtle evolution two more deserve mention.

 Sea turtle navigation

 The long-distance migrations of sea turtles represent some of the most remarkable feats of orientation and navigation in the animal kingdom.
-Starting from their birth places on the eastern coast of North America, juvenile loggerheads follow the Gulf Stream from one side of the North Atlantic to the other and back, travelling distances of more than 9,000 miles (15,000 kilometres).
+Starting from their birth places on the eastern coast of North America, juvenile loggerheads follow the Gulf Stream from one side of the North Atlantic to the other and back again, travelling distances of more than 9,000 miles (15,000 kilometres).
 In the Pacific the migrations can be even longer.
 Having deposited her eggs on a beach in Papua New Guinea, one adult loggerhead was tracked all the way to feeding grounds off the coast of Oregon: a distance of 12,774 miles.
-Very probably that was not the first time she had crossed the ocean.
+Nor, probably, was that the first time she had crossed the ocean.
 When the time comes to breed, loggerheads return to the beach where they were born.
-Somehow they remember its location by reference to the Earth’s magnetic field, and navigate home with the unerring precision of a homing pigeon – which, although not related to the loggerhead, has evolved a very similar system.
+Somehow they remember its location by reference to the Earth’s magnetic field and navigate home with the precision of homing pigeons – which have miraculously ‘evolved’ a very similar system.

 Sea turtle diving

-Nesting leatherback (National Geographic Magazine) title=Both ancestrally and as individuals, sea turtles originate on land.
-Thereafter, their phylogenetic and ontogenetic journeyings merely demonstrate that a terrestrial origin sets no limit on their world.
-Like the ichthyosaurs, they have acquired an ability to live far out in the ocean and dive deep into it.
-Leatherbacks have been known to plumb depths of over 1,000 metres.
-Rather than holding their breath (which would be fatal), they expel it, collapsing their lungs and drawing the oxygen they need from cells rich in myoglobin and haemoglobin.
+Nesting leatherback (National Geographic Magazine) title=Both ancestrally and as individuals, sea turtles originate on land, yet their terrestrial origin imposes no limit on their world.
+Like the ichthyosaurs, they have acquired an ability to live far out in the ocean and an ability to dive deep into it.
+Leatherbacks have been known to plumb depths of over 1,000 metres. though that far down they would have to depend on taste rather than sight.
+They gradually collapse their lungs as they dive, reducing their buoyancy, and draw the oxygen they need from cells rich in myoglobin and haemoglobin.
 Green sea turtles can stay under water for as long as five hours.
-It’s as if they retain a tie to the land precisely in order to demonstrate their Creator’s limitless power.

-Like all reptiles, turtles need to absorb heat from their environment in order to keep warm (they are ‘ectothermic’) and have relatively low rates of metabolism.
-It would not have been a wise move for land turtles to try to make their living in the ocean, where temperatures are lower.
-Special equipment would have been needed.
-As we have seen, however, special equipment is just what they acquired, and this included measures to cope with the cold.
-Leatherbacks, which expose themselves to colder temperatures than any other turtle, are also more active than any other, an instinct for constant movement causing them to generate high levels of heat in their muscle tissues.
-Larger body size, and consequently a greater volume-to-surface ratio, reduces the rate of heat loss, while a thick layer of fat under the carapace provides insulation.
-The low volume-to-surface ratio of the flippers is counteracted by arranging the arteries and veins side by side and wrapping them in insulating fibre, so that heat from the blood flowing out is transferred to the cooled blood flowing in.
+Like all reptiles, turtles need to absorb heat from their environment in order to keep warm.
+Ostensibly it was not a wise move for land turtles to try to make their living in the ocean, where temperatures were lower than on land.
+Special equipment was needed.
+But as we have seen, special equipment was just what they acquired.
+To conserve energy they have relatively low rates of metabolism.
+Leatherbacks expose themselves to colder temperatures than any other turtle but are also more active, an instinct for constant movement causing them to generate high levels of heat in their muscle tissues.
+A thick layer of fat under the carapace provides insulation, while larger body size, and consequently a greater volume-to-surface ratio, further reduces the heat loss.
+The flippers have a low volume-to-surface ratio, but this is counteracted by arranging the arteries and veins next to each other and wrapping them in insulating fibre, so that heat from the blood flowing out is transferred to the cooled blood flowing in.
 (Beavers and ducks also make use of this heat-exchange system, in yet another case of convergence.)
-By these means, leatherbacks are able to maintain a core-skin temperature difference of up to 30 ºC or more.
-They are reptiles that have evolved some of the same endothermic abilities as characterise mammals.
+By these means, leatherbacks can keep their core up to 30 ºC warmer than their skin, evolving some of the same endothermic abilities as characterise mammals.

 Conclusions

-In Darwinian philosophy evolution occurs as a result of nature selecting whatever mutation gives the organism in its environment a competitive advantage.
-For land animals, however, the sea is a hostile environment: it is cold, its oxygen is unusable, and its salts poisonous.
-Competition only ensures that an animal ‘adapted’ to life on land will remain so adapted; there is no incentive to make the business of survival harder by exchanging a tolerant environment for an intolerant one.
-If the animal is to be pushed where it will not naturally go, the only way it can hope to survive is by acquiring the requisite adaptations quickly, not by tiny steps that lead nowhere and achieve nothing until the feature is fully formed.
+In Darwinian philosophy new species arise as a result of nature selecting whatever mutation gives the organism in its environment a competitive advantage.
+Mutations have to build the new organ brick by brick, and species have to wait until completion before profiting by it; there is no support in the fossil record for the concept of half-built organs conferring half the advantage.
+In the case of land animals sniffing the sea air, there is the additional problem that the sea is a hostile environment: it is cold, its oxygen unusable, its salts poisonous.
+It requires an ability to swim underwater.
+There is no incentive to make the business of survival harder by exchanging a tolerant environment for an intolerant one.
+If the animals making up a species are to be pushed where they will not naturally go, the only way they will master the environment is by acquiring the requisite adaptations quickly and simultaneously.

-Thus the record of turtle diversification brings into play questions that have long vexed the palaeontological effort to understand evolution in terms of slow, stepwise change, directed by the vicissitudes of external events.
-‘All paleontologists know,’ wrote Stephen Jay Gould, ‘that the fossil record contains precious little in the way of intermediate forms; transitions between major groups are characteristically abrupt.’
-They also know that science is not, in their case, at this highest level of interpretation, about allowing the evidence to speak for itself but about making it conform to a preconceived view of life, ‘the essence of Darwinism.’
+The record of turtle diversification brings into play questions that have long vexed the palaeontological effort to understand evolution in terms of slow, stepwise change, directed by the vicissitudes of external events.
+‘All paleontologists know,’ wrote Stephen Jay Gould, ‘that the fossil record contains precious little in the way of intermediate forms; transitions between major groups are characteristically abrupt’.
+They also know that science is not, at the highest level of interpretation, about allowing the evidence to speak for itself; it is about making it conform to a preconceived view of life, what Gould termed ‘the essence of Darwinism’.
 Anything other than a Darwinian explanation would be ‘apostasy’.

 Consensus on the evolutionary position of turtles within the amniote phylogeny has eluded evolutionary biologists for more than a century.
 This phylogenetic problem has remained unsolved partly because turtles have such a unique morphology that only few characters can be used to link them with any other group of amniotes.
 (Zardoya & Meyer 2001)